Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Blue Nile: Offers the largest online inventory of diamonds and rings, along with custom designs.

 Brian Gavin Diamonds: One of the best diamond cutters in the world.
 Provides custom settings and excellent service.

 Your engagement ring setting should support your diamond’s carat weight and shape.
 In general, we recommend a band that measures at least 1.5mm.
 Those with a more active lifestyle should aim for a ring width between 2mm and 3.5mm.
-For example, this pave band is on the thicker side, measures 3.2mm, and holds the diamond nicely.
+For example, this pave band from Blue Nile is on the thicker side, measures 3.2mm, and holds the diamond nicely.

 When designing an engagement ring, it’s best to match your partner’s style and desires.
 Follow our guide to finding an engagement ring your partner will adore for many years to come.

 Yes, you can make a ring thicker by adding gold.
 To make a ring wider or to restore a worn-down ring, the jeweler will remove the thinnest part of the band.
 The thin portion is replaced with a thicker band of gold and soldered together with the other part of the ring.
 The extra gold strengthens and restores the ring and makes it more stable.
 Often times family heirloom rings go this process—helping them to last for more years and future generations.

 You should measure your ring size using a free ring sizer or copying the size of an existing ring.
 By choosing the right size, you reduce the need to resize the ring—saving time, money and wear on the ring.
 Figure out your partner’s ring size by reading our complete sizing guide.